carbon-design-system/stylelint-plugin-carbon-tokens/README.md

 Version 2 introduces the ability to auto fix some usage.
 See the rule README files for details.

+#### NOTES

-NOTE: Automatic fixes should be reviewed in the same way any other code is reviewed.
-NOTE 2: Currently does not support partially fixing a line e.g.
+1. Automatic fixes should be reviewed in the same way any other code is reviewed.
+2. Fixes may be tagged `/* fix: see notes */` in this case there may have been multiple options or other criteria making the replacement unclear.
+The first match identified will be used.
+3. Currently does not support partially fixing a line e.g. `margin: 2px 3px 4px`
-`margin: 2px 3px 4px` will not become `margin: $spacing-01 3px $spacing-02` as
+   will not become `margin: $spacing-01 3px $spacing-02` as 3px.
-3px.

 ## Recommended config